Alexander Maconochie Centre

 The Alexander Maconochie Centre is an Australian prison in the Australian Capital Territory, which detains maximum security, minimum security and remand inmates, both male and female.
 It is located in Hume, Australian Capital Territory.
 The facility is operated by ACT Corrective Services, an agency of the Government of the Australian Capital Territory.
 The facility accepts remandees charged under Territory and/or Commonwealth legislation pending legal proceedings; and also detains convicted offenders who are sentenced to full-time imprisonment.

-The centre is named in honour of penal reformer Alexander Maconochie, who worked in Van Diemen’s Land (Tasmania) and Norfolk Island from 1836 to 1844, and is the Territory's first prison.
+The centre is named in honour of penal reformer Alexander Maconochie, who worked in Van Diemen’s Land (Tasmania) and Norfolk Island from 1836 to 1844.
+It is also the Territory's first prison.

 History

-Prior to 2008, correctional services for offenders convicted in the Territory under ACT or Commonwealth legislation were managed by Corrective Services NSW on behalf of the Territory and/or Commonwealth governments.
+The ACT opened its first prison, Belconnen Remand Facility, in 1975.
+It was designed to only house 18 prisoners, and was quickly overcrowded and criticised for not having suitable education facilities.
+By 2001, its operational capacity had been increased to 69.
+Belconnen only housed unsentenced prisoners, and those convicted were transferred to prisons in NSW and were managed by Corrective Services NSW on behalf of the Territory and/or Commonwealth governments.
 In 2004, in spite of localised opposition, a decision was made to locate the new prison, a first for the ACT, in Hume.
 The centre was officially opened on 11 September 2008 by the Chief Minister of the ACT, Jon Stanhope. and constructed at a cost of A$130 million.
 The first prisoners were accepted on 30 March 2009.

 Controversy

 The Alexander Maconochie Centre has been the subject of controversy during its planning, construction, and period immediately post opening.
-A chief criticism related to the facility's large initial cost estimates and even larger final price tag.
+A chief criticism related to the facility's large initial cost estimates and even larger final cost.
 On 21 January 2009 the Standing Committee on Justice and Community Safety of the ACT Government resolved that it would inquire into and report on the circumstances surrounding the delay in the commencement of operations of the centre, the cost of delays to the ACT Government, as well as the impact of delays, if any, on the delivery of corrective services.
 At the same time, there was confusion between the ACT and the NSW Governments about willingness and ability of Corrective Services NSW to continue to accept ACT prisoners, due to overcrowding in NSW facilities:

 The cessation of transfers of prisoners to NSW was never satisfactorily explained....
 The cessation of transfers of prisoners to NSW in December 2008 added to the pressure on ACT remand facilities and contributed further to their failure to be human rights compliant.

 In January 2010 it was reported that the average cost of housing an inmate in the Alexander Maconochie Centre is A$504 per day, more than double the amount the New South Wales Government charged the ACT Government for housing inmates before the Centre opened.